CCGenetics/guidelines-genetic-diversity-indicators/docs/6_Calculations_and_reporting/Country_ind_values.md

 Each indicator is easily disaggregated to different taxonomic groups by only including species in that taxonomic category.
 The same can be done for different habitats, species commonness, etc.

-The equations presented in Table 2 are to be applied when calculating a summary (e.g., national) metric for **either** the Populations Maintained indicator or the Ne > 500 indicator.
+The equations presented in Table 2 are to be applied when calculating a summary (e.g., national) metric for **either** the Populations Maintained (PM) indicator or the Ne 500 indicator.

 ### Table 2.
 Quantifying Country Indicators